Skip to content

 When does it start?

 The course always starts on the first Monday of the month.
-One of the key elements of the course is that the material is delivered in 20 bite-sized lessons, one each workday.
+One of the key elements of the course is that the material is delivered in 20 bite-sized lessons, one each workday, every month.

 How long does it take?
 How many hours should I dedicate to it?